 About the Fair

-March 5-8, 2020 book lovers will find a fascinating treasure trove at the Park Avenue Armory.
-Over 200 American and international dealers will exhibit at The ABAA New York International Antiquarian Book Fair, and bring a vast selection of rare books, maps, manuscripts, illuminated manuscripts and ephemera.
+September 9 - 12, 2021 book lovers will find a fascinating treasure trove at the Park Avenue Armory.
+American and international dealers will exhibit at 61st Annual ABAA New York International Antiquarian Book Fair and present a vast selection of rare books, maps, manuscripts, illuminated manuscripts and ephemera.
 The diversity of specialties includes art, medicine, literature, photography, autographs, first editions, Americana, and much more.

 This book fair is officially sanctioned by the Antiquarian Booksellers' Association of America and the International League of Antiquarian Booksellers.
 This means that the consumer can rely upon the experience and professionalism of participating dealers and the authenticity of the items available for purchase.
 Simply stated, all books, manuscripts and related material have been carefully examined for completeness and bibliographic accuracy.